 After some trial and error, I figured out how to structure my literacy block in a way that worked for my kiddos and me.
-And really, even though I was no longer using big books and magnetic letters, the core goals of my literacy block were almost the same as they had been in Kinder.
 In this post, I’ll share with you the components of my second grade literacy block and some sample schedules.

-Components of a Balanced Literacy Block for Second Grade
+Components of a Literacy Block for Second Grade

 Literacy can and should be integrated into all subject areas – it doesn’t have to be restricted to a few hours in the morning!
 Even so, I did reserve time in our schedule for a dedicated literacy block.
 Here were the components of the block: